18th century Accessories

 Parasols

-usually had very long, straight handles and rather small covers.
+usually had very long, straight handles and relatively small covers.
 It seems that green silk was especially popular.
 Lace, ruffles and fringes as known from the 19th century were not yet in fashion: Parasol covers tended to be plain.
+The spokes were made of whalebone.
 See also this page.

-With parasols as with fans, very few people know what is authentic for the period, so even completely unsuitable ones are accepted.
-However, please choose a 1870s-1910s parasol over a modern "replica" which usually is a) in the style of 1880-1900 and b) often uses plastic parts.
+With parasols as with fans, very few people know what is authentic for the period, so even completely unsuitable ones are accepted in a pinch.
+However, please choose a 1900s parasol over a modern "replica" which usually is a) in the style of 1880-1900 and b) often uses plastic parts.

 Fichu/ Kerchief